What to do with your Halloween Pumpkin?

 - Add to your bokashi kitchen composter.

-- Add 1 or 2 heaping tbsp of bokashi bran for every inch layer of pumpkin pieces you add.
+- Add about 1 heaping tbsp of bokashi bran for every inch layer of pumpkin pieces you add.

 - Squash down the food waste in your bokashi kitchen composter to remove any pockets of air.